linus-jansson/LatestYoutubeVideo/README.md

 ## Usage
 1. Run `npm i` in project directory
 2. change config.json to work with you discord secret and google api key
+4. Change the channel id in app.js to where you want the bot to send the message
+5. invite the bot to your server
-3. Run `node app.js` in your project directory
+6. Run `node app.js` in your project directory
-4. invite the bot to your server and type `*ltt` to get the latest video